-If you would want to send a saved game for some reason, just zip up the entire folder of your game in the RTW\Save directory, for example RTW\Save\Save1 if you are using game slot 1.
-All the ship design files are needed to reload a saved game, that is why it is not enough just with the save file.
-A save if often useful if you encounter a specific serious bug and want to make a bug report.
+If you would want to send a saved game for some reason, you must zip up the entire folder of your game in the RTW\Save directory, for example RTW\Save\Save1 if you are using game slot 1.
+All the ship design files are needed to reload a saved game which is why the save file alone is not enough.
+A save is often useful for debugging if you encounter a specific serious bug and want to make a bug report.